 The Need for a Long-Acting Local Anesthetic

-Thought leaders have advocated that modern multi-modal analgesia regimens should incorporate local anesthetics due to their established efficacy.3,4 The local anesthetic class is the only class of analgesics that can completely block pain signals.
+Modern multimodal analgesia regimens should incorporate local anesthetics as advocated by industry leaders3,4 due to their established efficacy.
+The local anesthetic class is the only class of analgesics that can completely block pain signals.
 In addition, local anesthetics are safe if administered at clinically recommended doses.
-Despite these efficacy and safety profiles, clinical use of local anesthetics as part of a multi-modal analgesic regimen remains uncommon.19 Explanations for the infrequent use include the technical difficulty associated with some nerve and epidural blocks; potential complications of an indwelling soaker catheter, and the short duration of action (< 8 hours) of the previously available local anesthetic solutions.
+Despite these efficacy and safety profiles, clinical use of local anesthetics as part of a multimodal analgesic regimen remains uncommon.19 Explanations for this infrequent use include the technical difficulty associated with some nerve and epidural blocks, potential complications of an indwelling soaker catheter, and the short duration of action (< 8 hours) of the previously available local anesthetic solutions.

 An Extended-Release Formula

-In response to an unmet need for a long-acting local anesthetic, an extended-release formulation of bupivacaine was developed for use as a single-dose surgical site infiltration injection to provide post-operative analgesia in human patients, and received FDA-approval in October 2011.
-In August 2016, the Center for Veterinary Medicine (CVM) FDA-approved an extended-release formulation of bupivacaine to provide local post-operative analgesia for cranial cruciate ligament surgery in dogs.
+An extended-release formulation of bupivacaine was developed for use as a single-dose surgical site infiltration to provide postsurgical analgesia in human patients, and this product subsequently received FDA approval in October 2011.
 The extended-release bupivacaine technology used in this product consists of multivesicular liposomes composed of hundreds to thousands of chambers per particle, encapsulating aqueous bupivacaine.20 The liposomes are microscopic structures made of nonconcentric lipid bilayers that resemble a honeycomb matrix and are designed such that bupivacaine is gradually released from vesicles over a period of ≈ 96 hours (Figure 2).

-The Technique for Instilling Bupivacaine Liposome Injectable Suspension into a Surgical Site
+The Techniques for Administering Bupivacaine Liposome Injectable Suspension

 3. Epstein ME, Rodanm I, Griffenhagen G, et al. 2015 AAHA/AAFP pain management guidelines for dogs and cats.
 J Feline Med Surg.
 2015;17(3):251-272.